Comparing Sequential Forecasters: Anytime-Valid Inference for Average Forecast Score Differentials

-following derivations from, e.g., \citet{ramdas2020admissible,ramdas2021testing}. $\sfp_t$ can alternatively be defined from a CS as the smallest $\alpha$ for which the $(1-\alpha)$-level CS does not include zero \citep{howard2021timeuniform}, so all three notions (CS, e-values, and anytime-valid p-values) are closely related.
+following derivations from, e.g., \citet{ramdas2020admissible,ramdas2021testing}.
+We also remark that $\sfp_t$ can alternatively be defined from a CS as the smallest $\alpha$ for which the $(1-\alpha)$-level CS does not include zero~\citep{howard2021timeuniform}, so all three notions (CS, e-process, and p-process) are closely related.